Champions League last-16 draw mistakes: Man Utd not in pot for Atletico draw after wrongly paired with Vill...

 However, when the numbered balls were initially drawn, United were paired against the Spanish outfit once again, and the process then had to be repeated.

-Another error occurred when Atletico Madrid's name was read out as the Red Devils were not included in the pot for their draw, with Bayern Munich confirmed as the Liga champions' opponents without those doing the draw seeming to realise their mistake.
+Another error occurred when Atletico Madrid's name was read out as the Red Devils were not included in the pot for their draw, with Bayern Munich confirmed as the Liga champions' opponents without those overseeing the ceremony seeming to realise their mistake.

 Who did United eventually get?